 Inmates order commissary every Wednesday before noon and they receive it the following business day.
 In order for inmates to order commissary they need money on their books.
 To put money on an inmate’s books you can do any of the following:

-- Bring cash, a debit card, or a credit card to the Jefferson Davis Parish Sheriff's Office Dispatch Lobby and use the Commissary Kiosk.
+- Bring cash, a debit card or a credit card to the Jefferson Davis Parish Sheriff's Office Dispatch Lobby, located at 1604 Hwy.
+90 West (Shankland Ave.), in Jennings, and use the Commissary Kiosk.

 - Click here to add money to an Inmate's books online